Triple-Digit Heat Index Expected in DC Area

 Heavy rain is possible and local rainfall amounts could creep up to 3 inches, meaning flash floods are a concern.

 The weekend won't be a washout.
-By Sunday afternoon, the weather could turn gorgeous with very dry air and cooler than average temperatures.
+By Sunday afternoon, the weather could turn gorgeous, with dry air and cooler than average temperatures.

 Storm Team4 is still following the track of the storm and its future impacts on the D.C. area.
 Go here for more on the hurricane.